-Represent 669,000,000 ordinary shares, 134,740,000 Series A convertible preferred shares, 79,873,872 Series B convertible preferred shares, 102,292,296 Series C Preferred Shares and 421,369,391 Series D Preferred Shares directly held by Kingsoft Corporation Limited, a Cayman Islands company.
-The number of ordinary shares beneficially owned immediately after this offering also includes 17,625,000 ordinary shares represented by 1,175,000 ADSs, which Kingsoft Group has subscribed for, and has been allocated by the underwriters in (4) this offering at the initial public offering price and on the same terms as the other ADSs being offered.
-The registered address of Kingsoft Corporation Limited is Clifton House, 75 Fort Street, George Town, Grand Cayman, Cayman Islands.
-Represent 91,000,000 ordinary shares and 323,376,000 Series A convertible preferred shares directly held by Xiaomi Corporation, a Cayman Islands company.
-The number of ordinary (5)
+Mr. Lei has the majority voting power in Xiaomi Corporation and is deemed to beneficially own our shares held by Xiaomi Corporation. - Represent (i) 48,605,125 ordinary shares held by Autogold Limited, a British Virgin Islands company wholly owned by Prosper River Group Limited and ultimately controlled by The YTCM Trust.
+The YTCM Trust is a trust established under the laws of the Republic of Singapore and managed by Vistra Trust (Singapore) Pte.
+Limited as the trustee.
+Mr. Yulin Wang is the settlor of the trust, and Mr. Yulin Wang and his family members are the trust's beneficiaries.
+The registered address of Autogold Limited is c/o P.O.
+Box 957, Offshore Incorporations Centre, Road Town, Tortola, British Virgin Islands, and (ii) 224,288 ordinary shares underlying share awards under our share incentive plans held by TMF Trust (HK) Limited, as trustee of the share awards. - (3) Represent 669,000,000 ordinary shares, 134,740,000 Series A convertible preferred shares, 79,873,872 Series B convertible preferred shares, 102,292,296 Series C Preferred Shares and 421,369,391 Series D Preferred Shares directly held by Kingsoft Corporation Limited, a Cayman Islands company.
+The registered address of Kingsoft Corporation Limited is Clifton House, 75 Fort Street, George Town, Grand Cayman, Cayman Islands. - (4) Represent 91,000,000 ordinary shares and 323,376,000 Series A convertible preferred shares directly held by Xiaomi Corporation, a Cayman Islands company.

-shares beneficially owned immediately after this offering also includes 35,325,000 ordinary shares represented by 2,355,000 ADSs, which Xiaomi has subscribed for, and has been allocated by the underwriters in this offering at the initial public offering price and on the same terms as the other ADSs being offered.
 The registered address of Xiaomi Corporation is PO Box 309, Ugland House, Grand Cayman, KY1-11074, Cayman Islands.

-PO Box 309, Ugland House, Grand Cayman, KYI-11074, Cayman Islands.

-Represent (i) 16,369,647 Series C Preferred Shares held by FutureX Innovation SPC-Special Opportunity Fund VI SP, a Cayman Islands company, (ii) 17,727,785 Series C Preferred Shares held by FutureX Innovation SPC (for the account of and on behalf of Special Opportunity Fund V SP), a Cayman Islands company, (iii) 41,271,160 Series D Preferred Shares held by FutureX Innovation SPC (acting for and on behalf of New Technology Fund I SP as one of its segregated portfolios), a Cayman Islands company, (iv) 57,485,603 Series D Preferred Shares held by FutureX AI Opportunity Fund LP, a Cayman Islands limited partnership, and (v) 16,214,442 Series D Preferred Shares held by Howater Innovation I Limited Partnership, a Cayman Islands limited partnership.
-Each of FutureX Innovation SPC-Special Opportunity Fund VI SP, FutureX Innovation SPC (for the account of and on behalf of Special Opportunity Fund V SP) and FutureX Innovation SPC (acting for and on behalf of New Technology Fund I SP as one of its segregated portfolios) (collectively as the "FutureX Innovation SPC (acting for and on behalf of New Technology Fund I SP as one of its segregated portfolios) (collectively as the "FutureX Innovation SPC (acting for and on behalf of New Technology Fund I SP as one of its segregated portfolios) (collectively as the "FutureX Innovation SPC (acting for and on behalf of New Technology Fund I SP as one of its segregated portfolios) (collectively as the "FutureX Innovation SPC (acting for and on behalf of New Technology Fund I SP as one of its segregated portfolios) (collectively as the "FutureX Innovation SPC (acting for and on behalf of New Technology Fund I SP as one of its segregated portfolios) (collectively as the "FutureX Innovation SPC (acting for and on Dehalf of New Technology Fund I SP as one of its segregated portfolios) (collectively as the "FutureX Innovation SPC (acting for and on Dehalf of New Technology Fund I SP as one of its segregated portfolios) ((6)Innovation SPC Entities") is controlled by FutureX Capital Limited, a Cayman Islands company.
-The general partner of FutureX AI Opportunity Fund LP is FutureX Innovation I Limited, a Cayman Islands company, which is controlled by FutureX Capital Limited, a Cayman Islands company.
+Represent (i) 16,369,647 Series C Preferred Shares held by FutureX Innovation SPC-Special Opportunity Fund VI SP, a Cayman Islands company, (ii) 17,727,785 Series C Preferred - (5) Shares held by FutureX Innovation SPC (for the account of and on behalf of Special Opportunity Fund V SP), a Cayman Islands company, (iii) 41,271,160 Series D Preferred Shares held by FutureX Innovation SPC (acting for and on behalf of New Technology Fund I SP as one of its segregated portfolios), a Cayman Islands company, (iv) 57,485,603 Series D Preferred Shares held by FutureX AI Opportunity Fund LP, a Cayman Islands limited partnership, and (v) 16,214,442 Series D Preferred Shares held by Howater Innovation I Limited Partnership, a Cayman Islands limited partnership.
+Each of FutureX Innovation SPC-Special Opportunity Fund VI SP, FutureX Innovation SPC (for the account of and on behalf of Special Opportunity Fund V SP) and FutureX Innovation SPC (acting for and on behalf of New Technology Fund I SP as one of its segregated portfolios) (collectively as the "FutureX Innovation SPC Entities") is controlled by FutureX Capital Limited, a Cayman Islands company.
+The general partner of FutureX AI Opportunity Fund LP is FutureX Innovation Limited, a Cayman Islands company, which is controlled by FutureX Capital Limited.
+FutureX Capital Limited is controlled by Ms. Qian Zhang.
 The general partner of Howater Innovation I Limited Partnership is Howater Capital (Cayman) Limited, a Cayman Islands company.